 - Be bold!
 Take 60 seconds and a piece of paper.
 Five years from now if nothing changes…write 3 things that describe the future of your congregation/group.

 - Pray.
 Simply pray.
 For our churches.
-Missionaries coming here.
-The Spirit of God to move.
+For missionaries coming here.
+For the Spirit of God to move.

 If you’d like to receive regular emails from PLI with blogs like this one, sign up here.